Tumhari Amrita: Staging history

 Tumhari Amrita made its début at the Jennifer Kapoor Festival held at Prithvi Theatre, Mumbai on 27 February 1992, under the direction of Feroz Abbas Khan, as tribute to Jennifer Kapoor on her birthday.

 As per the direction, the actors do not memorize the script but read out the letters kept on their writing desks throughout the performance.
 The play lasts 1 hour and 30 minutes.
 Director Feroz Khan was initially apprehensive about its popularity, feeling that the work was experimental for mass audiences.
 Its stupendous success came as a surprise to the creative team as well.
 Tumhari Amrita has since toured the world, including US, Europe and Pakistan, performing over 300 shows and acquired a cult status.

 The February 2006 shows, in Karachi and Islamabad in Pakistan, were performed to raise money for earthquake victims.
 In a 2009 interview, Shabana Azmi said, "Amrita is the character I've enjoyed playing the most in my entire career."
 The play returned to Prithvi Theatre in November 2010 during the eight-day festival of 'Jana Natya Manch' (Janam), a theatre company set up by Safdar Hashmi.
 The play celebrated its 20-year anniversary with a full house performance at Bandra Fort in Mumbai.
 The last staging of this show was in the quadrangle of the historic Taj Mahal in Agra on 14 December 2013.
 It was the first time a performance was held in the quadrangle of the historic monument to love.
 The performance received a warm standing ovation.

 Reception

 After its 2006 performance in Pakistan, leading daily Dawn, ran a headline, "Shabana, Farooque Enthral Audience", while another Daily Times feature on the play said "From India with Love".

 Legacy

 After the success of Tumhari Amrita, the sequel Aapki Soniya, also written by Javed Siddiqui, had its premiere at Prithvi Theatre, Juhu, on September 28, 2004.
-It was directed by Salim Arif and lead roles performed by Sonali Bendre and Farooque Shaikh.
+It was directed by Salim Arif and lead roles performed by Sonali Bendre and Farooq Sheikh.

-The play was also adopted in 1998 in Marathi language as Prempatra (Love Letter) and was directed by Waman Kendre with Neena Kulkarni playing the lead role.
+The play was also adapted in Marathi language, in 1998, as Prempatra (Love Letter) and was directed by Waman Kendre with Neena Kulkarni playing the lead role.